 - 1 teaspoon vanilla

-- In a medium saucepan, melt 1 cup (2 sticks) butter over medium heat.
+- In a medium saucepan, melt butter over medium-high heat.

-- Add brown sugar and bring to a boil.
-When it starts to boil, reduce heat and continue to simmer for about 2 minutes.
+- Add brown sugar and bring to a boil, whisking constantly.

 Never Miss a Thing!